FailAcademy/learning/wdp-toronto/_slides/week-06/03-intro-to-wordpress.md

 4. Rename `wp-config-sample.php` to `wp-config.php` and fill in your database name and MAMP credentials
 5. Go to http://localhost:8888/YOUR-FOLDER/wp-admin/install.php and complete your install

+???

+#### Exercise Suggestion:
+Students independently try the local install.
+Then do a fresh install walk through together.
+Even if individuals figured it out, get everyone to start new.

+Note that there other slightly different ways to do the local install.

+*Note for students:* where to find database credentials, change default installation values (admin, wp_)

 ---
 template: inverse